MS, RDN, CDE.

-Malena Perdomo, MS, R.D, CDE is a registered dietitian and a certified diabetes educator whose work includes counseling families or groups to help them with lifestyle changes and collaborates in community research programs teaching nutrition for the Latino community of Denver.
-She also develops consumer-oriented print and video materials on general nutrition, diabetes and other topics geared toward Latinos.
+Malena’s work includes counseling families, or groups to make changes to their lifestyle.
+She enjoys developing consumer-oriented print and video materials on general nutrition, diabetes, and other topics geared toward Latinos.
 She is an adjunct professor of nutrition at the Metropolitan State University of Denver.

 As the nutritionist of a Colorado Spanish TV health show Los Secretos de Maya, she is the co-author of a cookbook with chef Martin Limas Villers and Maya Leon Meis.
 This cookbook is a compilation of healthy Latin recipes.
 As a mom and a dietitian, she continues to share her Latin-inspired recipes and keeps adapting them to make them quick, delicious, and healthy.

 She has collaborated in community research programs teaching nutrition for the Latino community of Denver.
 She enjoys teaching families how to create delicious Latin meals that are part of the family culture.

 Malena served as the Latino Nutrition Spokesperson for the American Dietetic Association (now Academy of Nutrition & Dietetics), from 2005 until 2011.
 She was also a Past-Chair of Latinos and Hispanics in Dietetics & Nutrition (LAHIDAN), a Member Interest Group of the Academy of Nutrition and Dietetics.
 For several years, she was a former outpatient clinical dietitian for Kaiser Permanente Colorado, a WIC program public health dietitian, and a consultant dietitian for children with special needs.
 She was at one point the star nutritionist in Denver for a campaign for Latinos, known as LiveWell Colorado.